spyder-ide/spyder/README.md

 Spyder development is made possible by contributions from our global user community, along with organizations like [NumFOCUS](https://www.numfocus.org) and [Quansight](https://www.quansight.com).
-There are numerous [ways you can to contribute to the project]( https://github.com/spyder-ide/spyder/wiki/Contributing-to-Spyder), many of which don't require any programming.
+There are numerous [ways you can help]( https://github.com/spyder-ide/spyder/wiki/Contributing-to-Spyder), many of which don't require any programming.
 If you'd like to make a [donation]( https://opencollective.com/spyder/donate) to help fund further improvements, we're on [OpenCollective](https://opencollective.com/spyder).

-Thanks for all you do to make the Spyder project possible!
+Thanks for all you do to make the Spyder project thrive!
 [More details]( https://github.com/spyder-ide/spyder/wiki/Current-Funding-and-Development-Status)

 ----